bUnit-dev/bUnit/docs/csharp-examples.md

 As highlighted in the code, I recommend using the [`nameof`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/nameof) to get the name of declared parameters from the component, so any changes to the name through refactoring automatically updates the test.

 The second parameter, `class` is not explicitly declared in the `Aside` class.
-It is instead the `Attributes` parameter, that captures all unmatched parameters.
+It is instead the `Attributes` parameter, that captures it and all other unmatched parameters.

 ### Passing new parameters to an already rendered component